Sasja/spacekrant2/README.md

 caveat: if you need to send a routine an 0x1B (ESC), then you have to escape ESC with ESC.
 So double ESC.

+# how to talk to the spacekrant
+minicom -D /dev/ttyACM0 -b 9600

 # how to write your own spacekrant routine

 TODO